taupecat/cssdevconf/outline.md

 * But first, a story:
 	* rwjf.org (Oct-Dec 2011): my first major responsive project
 	* 2 front end developers, no CSS preprocessors (git hook for concatenating separate CSS files)
+    * _Hours_ spent calculating percentages, then copying and pasting those results into our CSS
 	* Finished file is **80kB**

 * **Why** should you use Sass for RWD?